 - Dr. Stanley Perlman, a scientist at the University of Iowa, developed a two-step approach to infect mice with SARS-CoV-2.
 The mice are first exposed to an adenovirus expressing the human ACE2 receptor, then exposed to SARS-CoV-2, which binds to the human ACE2 receptor.
 The adenovirus is available from the Viral Vector Core at the University of Iowa.

 - Another approach developed by Dr. Perlman uses transgenic mouse models (hACE2-mice) developed by the McCray Lab, which express the human ACE2 receptor and are vulnerable to SARS-CoV-2.
 These mice are available from Jackson Labs.

 It is likely that a combination of all these disease modelling techniques will be needed to address the increasing number of questions about the virus.

 GOLDEN SYRIAN HAMSTER (MESOCRICETUS AURATUS)

 Hamsters are rapidly becoming an important ally in the fight against COVID-19.
-When researchers exposed hamsters to SARS-CoV-2, the infection-induced weight loss (15-20%), viral load, lung weight at necropsy, lethargy and changes in its breathing patterns.
+Important screening endpoints in hamsters exposed to SARS-CoV-2 include infection-induced weight loss (15-20%), viral load, lung weight at necropsy, lethargy and changes in its breathing patterns.
 Furthermore, the diseased hamsters consistently infected co-housed naïve hamsters.
 All infected hamsters ultimately recovered from the disease and developed antibodies.
 The hamster model recapitulates many of the viral replication features and clinical symptoms sought by scientists and will likely become more prevalent in COVID-19 research laboratories.

 LARGER ANIMAL MODELS (RATS, FERRETS, NHPS)